KĀBULI PULAO

 PREPARATION

-- Prepare the rice: Wash the rice thoroughly until the water runs clear.
-Then, soak it in lukewarm water for 1–2 hours.
+- Prepare the rice: Wash the basmati rice thoroughly until the water runs clear.
+Then soak in lukewarm water for at least 1 hour.
+Soaking ensures the grains become long and fluffy during steaming — please don't skip this step.

 Nosh-e jān!
 Enjoy your meal!